-- Always grasp the log by the sides not the ends when placing in or removing logs from the splitter.
+- Always grasp logs by the sides and not the ends, when placing or removing from the splitter.
 This minimizes the chance of the operator getting fingers, hands or arm between the wedge / push block and the log. - Any logs or debris remaining on the splitter bed should only be removed after it is safe to do so.

-Fig. 24-Correct Log Placement-Horizontal
+Fig. 21 - Correct Log Placement

-6.12 Splitting Wood
+6.12 Splitting Logs